-- An awarded Bachelor of Veterinary Sciences, Doctor of Veterinary Medicine, or equivalent veterinary degree registrable in Victoria with at least two years relevant experience as a veterinarian. - Demonstrated experience in providing veterinary clinical practice and proven ability to manage a challenging and varied surgical caseload within a teaching or private veterinary hospital environment. - Demonstrated evidence of communicating compassionately and tactfully to clients regarding their animals. - Well-developed interpersonal and skills with the ability to build and maintain relationships with internal and clients, external stakeholders and an ability to tailor information to different audiences in a diverse environment. - Demonstrated evidence of the ability to work collaboratively as a member of a team with a wide diversity of background, interests and at a variety of locations - Demonstrated high level organisational skills and record keeping capabilities as well as well as demonstrated ability to prioritise a range of tasks, manage time effectively and meet deadlines in a busy environment.
+- An awarded Bachelor of Veterinary Sciences or equivalent veterinary degree registrable in Victoria with significant relevant experience in a similar position. - Demonstrated evidence of the ability to engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships. - Demonstrated high level organisational skills and record keeping capabilities as well as well as demonstrated ability to prioritise a range of tasks, manage time effectively and meet deadlines in a busy environment. - Well-developed interpersonal and skills appropriate for scientific audiences with the ability to build and maintain relationships with internal and external stakeholders and an ability to tailor information to different audiences in a diverse environment. - Significant record of working collaboratively as a member of a team with a wide diversity of background, interests and at a variety of locations